“The Galaxy Tab S3 may be the best Android tablet you can buy, though its price is intimidating.”

 Unfortunately, the best screen has been paired with a boring design.
 Hardly much has changed from the 2015 Galaxy Tab S2, and we’re not quite sure why Samsung repeatedly goes for a look akin to an enlarged Galaxy S5.
 While Samsung is doing as much as it can to strip away bezels from its smartphones, it doesn’t seem to care for its tablets.

 Most people predominantly use a tablet of this size in landscape mode — it’s likely why Samsung sent us the keyboard case as well.
 It’s baffling as to why there’s a vertical, smartphone-like design, with navigation buttons straight from the company’s smartphone lineup on the bottom bezel.
-While we do use keyboard shortcuts, like Alt-Tab, to navigate the Android interface, not everyone will learn to use them, and the buttons are still key in how we interact with the tablet.
-Their placement and orientation is unnatural.
+While we do use keyboard shortcuts, like Alt-Tab, to navigate the

 The Galaxy Tab S3 has the best screen we’ve ever seen on a tablet.